gmd393-new/NVR_Viewer/README.md

 ffprobe -v info -i "http://127.0.0.1:8000/flv?port=1935&app=bcs&stream=channel2_main.bcs&channel=2&stream=0&user=admin&password=letmein"
 ```

-Swap in the channel, stream profile, and credentials that match the RTMP URL you have already validated (e.g., via `ffprobe rtmp://...`).
+Swap in the channel, stream name, and credentials that match the RTMP URL you have already validated (e.g., via `ffprobe rtmp://...`).
 Once these commands work, the browser tiles will work as well.

 ## Notes

 - Browsers must support Media Source Extensions (Chrome, Edge, Firefox).
 Safari currently cannot play HTTP-FLV.
+- flv.js runs inline (no Web Worker) to avoid the compatibility issues that some Chromium builds have with worker-based MSE pipelines.
 - If you serve this through HTTPS but your NVR is HTTP-only, your browser will block the mixed-content request.
 In that case, either host this page over HTTP within your LAN or put the NVR behind an HTTPS-capable proxy.

-- Credentials live in `config.js`.
-Consider keeping the file outside version control or injecting values at build time if you plan to share this repo.
+## Security Warning ⚠️🚨

+- ⚠️🚫 **LAN/VPN only:** Keep the proxy and viewer on a trusted network so HTTP-FLV traffic never touches the public internet.
+- 🔐📛 **Protect credentials:** Store `NVR_USER` / `NVR_PASSWORD` in your shell environment and avoid hardcoding sensitive values in `config.js` or version control.